gilbertofke/gilbertofke/README.md

 ## About Me 🚀

-I'm a Software Engineer and AI Solutions Architect passionate about building intelligent systems and automating development workflows.
+I'm a Software Engineer and AI Solutions Architect focused on making artificial intelligence practical and accessible.
 I specialize in:

-- 🤖 **AI & Automation**: Building cognitive systems and ML pipelines
+- 🤖 **AI & Automation**: Building practical AI solutions that solve real business problems and enhance individual productivity
-- ☁️ **Cloud & DevOps**: AWS, Kubernetes, CI/CD automation
+- 🛠️ **AI-Enhanced Development**: Leveraging tools like Cursor AI and Lovable.dev to revolutionize how we build software
-- 🛠️ **Software Development**: Full-stack with React/Next.js, TypeScript, Python
+- ☁️ **AI-Powered DevOps**: Implementing intelligent automation in cloud infrastructure and deployment pipelines
-- ✍️ **Technical Writing**: Sharing knowledge on [Hashnode](https://hashnode.com/@gilbertofke) and [Medium](https://medium.com/@gilbertofke)
+- ✍️ **Technical Writing**: Sharing insights on practical AI applications on [Hashnode](https://hashnode.com/@gilbertofke) and [Medium](https://medium.com/@gilbertofke)

 ## Tech Stack & Tools 🛠️